EthyMoney/Adafruit-Pi-Stock-Bot/README.md

   * "links:write",
   * "channels:manage",
   * "chat:write.customize",
-  * and "chat:write.public".
+  * "chat:write.public".
 * Now scroll back up and click the "Install to Workspace" button.
 Allow the app access to your workspace using the "Allow" button on the screen that appears.
 * You will now be shown a page with your bot token.
-Copy the "Bot User OAuth Token" and paste it in the token field of the slack section of `config.json`.
+Copy the "Bot User OAuth Token" and paste it in the `token` field of the slack section in the `config.json`.
 KEEP THIS TOKEN SAFE AND PRIVATE!
 * Create at least one channel for the bot to post into.
-Put the name of the channel into the `config.json` under the channelName field in the slack section.
+Put the name of the channel into the `config.json` in the `channelName` field of the slack section.

 ### Final Configuration Steps and Bot Startup